What this document is (and what it isn’t)

 LAUNCH_PLAN.md).

 Guardian’s data model is fully reconstructable from Postgres dumps.
-Sentinel’s events are append-only and idempotent on the wire (events have stable ts + agent_id + content, so retries don’t double-count).
+Patrol’s findings are append-only and idempotent (stable identifiers, so retries don’t double-count).

 - Lictor’s test suite covers the privacy invariants.
 The fingerprint round-trip is verified in CI.
 The wire-format schema is enforced in code via Zod.